LYC1929/4140_AdvancedDatabaseSystems_Project/README.md

 The project was our team work originally shared on Dropbox in 2015.

-This reporsitory is just a transplant.
+This repository is just a transplant.

 ***